rekha-balan/azure-docs-test2-pr.nl-NL/articles/api-management/api-management-sample-flexible-throttling.md

           counter-key="@(context.Request.IpAddress)" />
 ```

 If all clients on the Internet used a unique IP address, this might be an effective way of limiting usage by user.
-However, it is quite likely that multiple users will sharing a single public IP address due to them accessing the Internet via a NAT device.
+However, it is likely that multiple users are sharing a single public IP address due to them accessing the Internet via a NAT device.
 Despite this, for APIs that allow unauthenticated access the `IpAddress` might be the best option.

 ## <a name="user-identity-throttling"></a>User identity throttling
-If an end user is authenticated then a throttling key can be generated based on information that uniquely identifies an that user.
+If an end user is authenticated, then a throttling key can be generated based on information that uniquely identifies that user.

 ```xml
 <rate-limit-by-key calls="10"